Transverse contributions to the longitudinal stiffness of the human foot: Author contributions

 \section{Author contributions}

-SM and MV conceived of the study; SM and MV developed the mathematical model of the foot, with assistance from MLB and AY; LK and AY developed and conducted the human subject experiments; AY analyzed the data and performed statistics in consultation with MV; SM, MV and AY wrote the manuscript.
+MV and SM conceived of the study.
+AY and LK conducted the human subject experiments with guidance from MV.\@ AY analyzed the data and performed statistics in consultation with MV.\@ AY and MV wrote the manuscript, and all authors contributed edits.